Frequently asked questions

 Lots of our plants are suitable for a house with pets.
 As a nation of pet-lovers we get asked a lot if a plant is safe for your pet.
 To make it easy for you, we wrote a separate blog all about it.
 So go and check out our blog all about plants safe for your pets.

-You deserve a pat on the back if your plant is growing so much it needs re-potted, so well done from us!
+You deserve a pat on the back if your plant is growing so much it needs re-potting, so well done from us!
 To still keep the look and feel, check out our range of Little Botanical ceramic pots under Accessories and choose a pot a size up from the one you have.

 We suggest after three or four months you can add some plant feed during watering.
 This should enhance their growth and keep their leaves nice and green.

 Younger monstera plants generally don’t always have the characteristic split leaves.
 Pop it in a light spot and ensure it is watered regularly and the split leaves should come through.